Your Community Church

 Any additional services, announcements or events will be posted on our Facebook page.

-Keith Penniman at 10am.
-If there is any change to this plan we will post here on our web page as well as our Facebook page.
+If there is any change to this plan we will post it here, on our web page, as well as our Facebook page.

 We wish all of our friends and neighbors well and urge you to be safe in these strange times.